History Day FAQs

 Click here to explore our research tools for students.
 You can find videos, guides, and tips for creating your projects.

 Yes, you can focus on any place or period across history as long as it is linked with the annual theme and includes primary and secondary sources.
-The 2024 theme is "Turning Points in History"
+The 2025 theme is "Rights and Responsibilities in History."

 Students can choose whether they want to work individually or in a group (2-5 people) for every category except papers.
 For papers, only individual entries are allowed.